Petrićevac

-Petrićevac is a part of the city of Banja Luka in Republika Srpska, entity of Bosnia and Herzegovina.
-Today, there are about 25,000 inhabitants in Petrićevac.
+Petrićevac is a part of the city of Banja Luka in Republika Srpska, an entity of Bosnia and Herzegovina.
+Today there are about 25,000 inhabitants in Petrićevac.

-The place is the location of a Catholic church of Saint Anthony and a Franciscan monastery in the 20th century.
-There was also an Orthodox Church made by Ilija Rankić.
+The place is the location of a Roman Catholic church of Saint Anthony and a Franciscan monastery in the 20th century.
+There was also a Serbian Orthodox Church built by Ilija Rankić.

+History

 During World War II, the Orthodox church was destroyed in 1941 by the Ustaša fascist organization.
 Miroslav Filipović originated from the Catholic monastery before he went on to join the Ustaše during World War II, and commit numerous atrocities and war crimes over the Serbs in the region between 1942 and 1945.
 Filipović was defrocked after a February 1942 massacre of Serb civilians in the nearby villages (Drakulić and Motike).